-Instant Pot Baked Potatoes is the easiest and fastest way to cook a ‘baked potato.’
-This method is perfect for making a loaded baked potato, or for use in Gnocchi or Creamy Potato Salad.
+Instant Pot Baked Potatoes is the easiest and fastest way to cook a perfect baked potato that’s perfectly soft and fluffy inside – all it needs is a sprinkle of salt and a pat of butter.
+This method is perfect for making a loaded baked potato, or for use in Gnocchi or Potato Salad.
 Watch the video tutorial and see how easy it is.

 This post may contain affiliate links.
 Read my disclosure policy.